Home

 Professor Javen Qinfeng Shi

-Professor, School of Computer and Mathematical Sciences, University of Adelaide
+Professor, School of Computer and Mathematical Sciences (CMS) and Australian Institute for Machine Learning (AIML), University of Adelaide

 Email: javen.shi at adelaide.edu.au